 Child Custody Issues In Everett And Snohomish County

 When it comes time to determine a child custody plan, the process can be very emotional.
 As a mother of two teenage boys, our founding and managing attorney, Lani Akiona, understands what parents are feeling.
 The Akiona Law, PLLC team uses their collective experience to represent your interests with care and compassion.
 It is our goal to help you develop a custody plan that meets your needs and your children’s needs.

-Developing A Parenting Plan That Meets Your Needs
+Developing A Shared Parenting Plan That Meets Your Needs

 When two parents are working, it can be difficult to manage child care and when two parents end a relationship, it can make an already challenging situation even more difficult.
 At Akiona Law, PLLC, we understand these difficulties and can work with you to develop a custody plan that will meet the needs of both you and your children.
 We will also work with you to establish a plan for child support, and can help you modify the support plan if necessary.